VIDEO: Tim goes over some common, and commonly misunderstood, graphics settings. (Note: Filmed before multiple

 If you think of a game as a series of animation cells—still images representing single moments in time—the FPS is the number of images generated each second.
 It's not the same as the refresh rate, which is the number of times your display updates per second, and is measured in hertz (Hz).
 1 Hz is one cycle per second, so the two measurements are easy to compare: a 60 Hz monitor updates 60 times per second, and a game running at 60 FPS should feed it new frames at the same rate.

 The more work you make your graphics card do to render bigger, prettier frames, the lower your FPS will be.
 If the framerate is too low, frames will be repeated and it will become uncomfortable to view—an ugly, stuttering world.
 Competitive players seek out high framerates in an effort to reduce input lag, but at the expense of screen tearing (more on that below), while high-resolution early adopters may be satisfied with playable framerates at 1440p or 4K.
-The most common goal today is 1080p/60 fps, though 1440p, 4K, and framerates above 120 are most desirable.
+The most common goal today is 1080p/60 fps, though 1440p, 4K, and framerates above 120 are also desirable.
 A high refresh rate monitor (120-144 Hz) with the framerate to match is ideal.

 Because most games don't have a built-in benchmarking tool, the most important tool in your tweaking box is software that displays the current framerate.
-ShadowPlay or FRAPS work fine.
+ShadowPlay or FRAPS work fine in many games, or you can use utilities like Riva Tuner for more options on what to show.
+(Note that some newer DX12 and Vulkan games may not work with many framerate overlay tools that worked fine with earlier DX11 games.)

 Upscaling and downsampling

 Some games offer a 'rendering resolution' setting.
 This setting lets you keep the display resolution the same (your display's native 1080p or 1440p, for instance) while adjusting the resolution the game is being rendered at (but not the UI).
 If the rendering resolution is lower than your display resolution, it will be upscaled to fit your display resolution—and, as expected, look like garbage, because the image is being blown up.